-- A. Parking lots shall be designed and landscaped to avoid long, uninterrupted rows of vehicles by breaking them into separate parking lots divided by tree lines, alleys, pedestrian areas, or BUILDINGs.
-Parking lots containing more than sixty (60) spaces shall be divided into smaller areas by landscaped islands at least fifteen (15) feet wide located no more than one hundred and twenty (120) feet apart. - B. All islands shall be planted with three inch (3") minimum caliper shade trees native to the region or otherwise proven to be able to withstand
+A. Parking lots shall be designed and landscaped to avoid long, uninterrupted rows of vehicles by breaking them into separate parking lots divided by tree lines, alleys, pedestrian areas, or BUILDINGS.
+Parking lots containing more than seventy (70) spaces shall be divided into smaller areas by

-- conditions in urban parking lots, with at least one (1) tree for every thirty (30) linear feet of island. - C. Parking lots containing less than sixty (60) spaces shall provide at least one (1) 3-inch minimum caliper shade tree per fifteen (15) spaces.
-In addition, all parking lots and vehicle display areas shall have a minimum of a three (3) foot landscaped buffer between the parking lot and the abutting sidewalks or STREET.
+- landscaped islands at least ten (10) feet wide located no more than one hundred and twenty (120) feet apart. - B. All islands shall be planted with three inch (3") minimum caliper shade trees native to the region or otherwise proven to be able to withstand conditions in urban parking lots, with at least one (1) tree for every thirty (30) linear feet of island. - C. Parking lots containing less than sixty (60) spaces shall provide at least one (1) three (3) inch minimum caliper shade tree per fifteen (15) spaces.
+In addition, all parking lots and vehicle display areas shall have a minimum of a three (3) foot landscaped buffer between the parking lot and the abutting sidewalks or STREET. - D. These requirements may be reduced through the course of Site Plan Review.